 2. DNA is late replicating

-HC late replication results, on the one hand, from its high degree of condensation, which prevents the replicating machinery from easily accessing the DNA, and, on the other hand, from its location in a peripheral nuclear domain that is poor in active elements.
+HC late replication results, on the one hand, from its high degree of condensation, which prevents the replicating machinery from easily accessing the DNA, and, on the other hand, from its location in a peripheral nuclear domain that is poor inactive elements.

-3. DNA is methylation :
+3. DNA is methylation

 - An anti-5-methyl cytosine antibody therefore strongly labels all the regions of constitutive HC.

-As regards facultative HC, the methylation of the DNA is more discrete, but restriction enzymes sensitive to methylation reveals strong methylation of the CpG islands, which are specifically located in the control regions of the genes.
+- As regards facultative HC, the methylation of the DNA is more discrete, but restriction enzymes sensitive to methylation reveals strong methylation of the CpG islands, which are specifically located in the control regions of the genes.

-4. HypoAcetylation in Histones:
+4. HypoAcetylation in Histones

 Histones may undergo post-translational modifications of their N-terminal ends which may affect the genetic activity of the chromatin.

-Acetylation/de-acetylation of histones is a mechanism that is absolutely essential for the control of gene expression.
+- Acetylation/deacetylation of histones is a mechanism that is absolutely essential for the control of gene expression.
 Numerous transcription factors have been shown to have, either an activity Histone Acetyl Transférase or Histone De-Acetylases.

-5. Histones from heterochromatin are methylated on 9th lysine :
+5. Histones from heterochromatin are methylated on 9th lysine

-6. Transcriptionally inactive :
+6. Transcriptionally inactive

-The facultative HC is relatively poor in genes, and its genes are not usually transcribed in a heterochromatic context.
+- The facultative HC is relatively poor in genes, and its genes are not usually transcribed in a heterochromatic context.

-7. Why it does not participate in genetic recombination :
+7. Why it does not participate in genetic recombination

-It is generally accepted that constitutive HC does not participate in genetic recombination.
-There is no preliminary pairing of the homologous heterochromatic regions probably because the polymorphism that characterises the heterochromatic regions render it difficult if not impossible.
+- It is generally accepted that constitutive HC does not participate in genetic recombination.
+There is no preliminary pairing of the homologous heterochromatic regions probably because the polymorphism that characterizes the heterochromatic regions render it difficult if not impossible.
 Constitutive HC also acts to repress recombination in adjacent euchromatic regions.

-As regards the facultative HC, it does not participate in meiotic recombination when it is in its inactive form.
+- As regards the facultative HC, it does not participate in meiotic recombination when it is in its inactive form.

-8. HC has a gregarious instinct :
+8. HC has a gregarious instinct

 The study of various organisms has shown that constitutive HC has a genuine tendency to aggregate during interphase.

-In humans, the short arms of the acrocentric chromosomes, mainly formed from heterochromatin, are frequently associated in the interphase nucleus with other chromosomes having a large HC block (1, 9 and 16).
+- In humans, the short arms of the acrocentric chromosomes, mainly formed from heterochromatin, are frequently associated in the interphase nucleus with other chromosomes having a large HC block (1, 9 and 16).

 This tendency of the heterochromatin to aggregate appears to be strongly linked to the presence of satellite DNA sequences, but it may also involve other additional sequences.

-Factors involved in Heterochromatinisation :
+Factors involved in Heterochromatinisation

 Certain observations have led to the identification of various elements that have an important role in the formation of heterochromatin, be it constitutive or facultative.